Intel Core i9-13900K2H 2022

 As for cache, the Intel Core i9-13900 Raptor Lake CPU carries 16 MB of L2 cache for the P-Cores (2 MB per core) and 16 MB of L2 cache for the E-cores too (4MB per cluster of 4 cores).
 This gives us a total of 32 MB of L2 cache which combined with the L3 cache will offer us a total of 68 MB of cache which is rumored to be labeled as 'Game Cache'.

-The exact clock speeds are not known at the moment but we have seen samples ranging from 4.0 (ES1) to 5.5 GHz (ES3).
-The current rumors expect the single-core clocks to max out at 5.8 GHz for the final retail part while the all-core boost is expected to peak out at 5.4-5.5 GHz.
+The Core i9-13900K will carry some impressive clock speeds of 3.0 GHz base, 5.5 GHz (all-core) boost, and a massive 5.8 GHz single-core boost clock.
 The CPU will feature a based TDP of 125W (PL1) and a PL2 TDP (or MTP - Maximum Turbo Power) of around 250W.
-The actual figure is said to be around 253W at max which will be 12W higher than the Core i9-12900KS.
+The actual figure is said to be around 350W at max which will be 100W higher than the Core i9-12900KS.

 Just like Alder Lake, the Intel Raptor Lake CPUs including the Core i9-13900K won't feature any AVX-512 support since that has been removed from the current and future mainstream processors.
 The CPU will also offer improved DDR5 memory support while retaining DDR4 support too.
 The DDR5 memory will be natively supported with speeds of up to 5600 MT/s and one can expect over 8000 MT/s speeds once Raptor Lake comes to the market.